sandipanpaul21/Tree-Based-Models-in-Python/README.md

 Criteria to measure the impurity of a node I(node):
 1. Variance (Regression) [Variance reduction of a node N is defined as the total reduction of the variance of the target variable x due to the split at this node]
-2. Gini impurity (Classification) [Gini impurity is a measure of how often a randomly chosen element from the set would be incorrectly labeled if it was randomly labeled according to the distribution of labels in the subset]
+2. Gini impurity (Classification) [Measure of impurity.
+Gini impurity is a measure of how often a randomly chosen element from the set would be incorrectly labeled if it was randomly labeled according to the distribution of labels in the subset]
-3. Entropy (Classification) [Information entropy is the average rate at which information is produced by a stochastic source of data]
+3. Entropy (Classification) [Measure of purity.
+Information entropy is the average rate at which information is produced by a stochastic source of data]

 Note
 - Most of the time, the gini index and entropy lead to the same results.